alibabadoufu/alibabadoufu.github.io/_posts/2018-2-22-mnist-with-pytorch-part-1.md

 loss = criterion(logits, labels)
 ```

-Here we split the steps into four different section for clarity:
+Here we split the steps into four different sections for clarity:
 1. Load images and define loss function
     - Here we need to load the images and their corresponding labels so that we can put them through the model and evaluate the result.
 Loss function requires two input: prediction and true labels.
 2. nn.Sequential and class implementations